 You’ll even get about 2-5 minutes of rest between sets.

 As the weeks go on, you’ll bump it up to 85%, then 87.5%, and eventually exceed 90%.
 This is a pretty solid way to work on muscle adaptation and eventually see gains as you adapt.

 4. Clearcut Variety

-You’ll never realize just how low-quality most online routines are until you see this one.
+We’ve reviewed a lot of programs, but you’ll never realize just how low-quality most online routines are until you see this one.
 Nope, you won’t be doing the same exact workout twice….ever.

 Literally every single workout is different from the next.